Charged with a crime in Northern Virginia?

 - Our jails are de facto mental health hospitals unfairly punishing those suffering from mental illness rather than helping them gain the treatment they need.

-Given this, James devotes much of his time serving as pro bono counsel in particularly compelling cases.
-He also serves on the Boards of local community organizations whose goals are to face these issues head-on while striving to make a tangible, positive impact on our local community.
+Given this, James devotes time serving as Pro Bono counsel in particularly compelling cases.
+He also supports local organizations striving to make a tangible, positive impact on our local community.